 Modem is short for “modulate/demodulate”.
 It's a device that can send and receive the signal from your internet service provider and translates it for use on your local area network to access the internet.

-It is commonly used to reference a cable modem, DSL modem, or cellular modem.
-In mobile internet, we most often are referencing cellular modems that are built into smartphones, mobile hotspot devices, and routers.
+It is commonly used in reference to a cable modem, DSL modem, or cellular modem.
+In mobile internet, we most often are referring to cellular modems that are built into smartphones, mobile hotspot devices, and routers.

 -